A Message from Our CEO

 A care package to ensure employees of small and medium-sized enterprises (SMEs) and other corporations who are covered by its Group Insurance, continue to receive medical coverage throughout this period.

 - SMEs holding an in-force Group insurance policy with Prudential Singapore, whose business has been affected by the COVID-19, can apply for premium deferment of up to 3 months

-- Valid for applications submitted between 23-Jan-2020 to 30-Jun-2020.
-The deferment option may be extended depending on severity of the COVID-19 situation.
+- Valid for applications submitted between 01-Jul-2020 to 31-Dec-2020.
+The deferment option may be extended or shortened, depending on the severity of the COVID-19 situation.